ihkihk/viz-js-loans/README.md

 The last slide of the narrative tells a time story - how the average amount and number of loans have evolved during the years.
 It's pretty easy to see to the depressing effect of the financial crisis of 2007-2009.

 Two stacked time-series charts made predominantly of line plots serve the purpose.
-The line plots were selected as they are usually the most appropriate medium for visualizing time-series information.
+The line plots were selected as they are usually the most appropriate medium for visualizing time-series information, i.e. the evolution in time of a quantitative variable.

 The upper chart combines a line plot showing the average loan amount through the years with a barplot of the number of loans borrowed during each time period (in this case - quarters).
 Initially I doubted about showing the number of loans also with a line chart.
 Several reviewers however saw the lineplot-superimposed-on-barplot visually more appealing, as well as underlining the different nature of the two variables.